mathfather/Tweet-Sentiment-Extraction/README.md

 ### Recurrent neural models

 To run the best recurrent model, run `python3 src/recurrent_models.py -i train_file_path -em embedding_file_path`.
 Other implementation details can also be found in the `src/recurrent_models.py` script.
+The training data and embedding data can be found in data/ and embedding/ directories respectively.

 ### BERT models